alekswn/alekswn.github.io/about.md

 My academic background is related to digital signal processing and space satellite technologies including imaging, remote seeing and navigation.

-I keen on image and video processing.
+I am keen on image and video processing.

 ### What am I looking for ?